staberas/Contract-Services/readme.md

 What the contract currnetly do :

 * It only accepts input from 2 only sources the user and the proffesional (Access control).
 * It returns funds if invalid input is accepted.
+* Return funds if unknown account sends to the contract ETH.
 * You can cancel the contract if you have second thoughts.